-Stop the “New Interface Detected: Thunderbolt Bridge” Alert in OS X Network Preferences
+Stop the “New Interface Detected: Thunderbolt Bridge” Alert in Mac OS X Network Preferences

-Many Mac users have recently stumbled upon a “Thunderbolt Bridge” alert dialog that shows up when they visit the OS X Network preference panel, the full text of the message box says:
+Some Mac users have recently stumbled upon a “Thunderbolt Bridge” alert dialog that shows up when they visit the Mac OS X Network preference panel, the full text of the message box says:

 “New Interface Detected